InstituteforDiseaseModeling/data_access_library/README.md

 If you choose to clone the repo locally, you can also setup your local container to use the same environment, follow this [tutorial](https://code.visualstudio.com/docs/devcontainers/tutorial) to set it up.

+If your project requires additional dependencies, you can create a customized `your_devcontainer.json` file.
+For more information, check the [VS Code documentation](https://code.visualstudio.com/docs/remote/containers).
+There are many features available in the devcontainer that you can leverage, see this [list](https://containers.dev/features).

 ## 2. Quarto Examples Using Jupyter Notebook

 Quarto is an open-source tool for technical publishing that enables you to create interactive, data-driven documents.